LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose.rst

 Matrix Transpose
 ----------------------

+In :ref:`kernelexecpols-label` and :ref:`launchexecpols-label` we presented
-This section describes the implementation of a basic matrix transpose kernel using both ``RAJA::kernel`` and ``RAJA::expt::launch`` interfaces.
-The intent is to compare and contrast the two.
+a simple array initialization kernel using ``RAJA::kernel`` and ``RAJA::expt::launch`` interfaces, respectively, and discussed some comparisons of the two.
+This section describes the implementation of a matrix transpose kernel using both ``RAJA::kernel`` and ``RAJA::expt::launch`` interfaces.
+The intent is to compare and contrast the two, as well as introduce additional features of the interfaces.

 There are exercise files ``RAJA/exercises/kernel-matrix-transpose.cpp`` and